assassinschyzoposting/neptunebot-setup/README.md

 7. have fun botting and then getting E43'd in the process

 expect volvo to eviscerate your accounts DoesHotter style if you actively do botting, be warned as i am not responsible for this

+if you have an issue go take it to their complaint center: https://discord.gg/4MmHZfT3Su